zacharyisnthere/who-owns-you/CONTRIBUTING.md

 - **MV3 only**.
 Keep permissions minimal.
 - Use stable DOM selectors (`ytd-watch-metadata`, `#above-the-fold`) instead of brittle class chains.
 - Ensure `displayData()` is idempotent (no duplicate badges).
-- No analytics, tracking, or remote fetches—lookups must be from packaged JSON.

 ---